Dark Higgs Bosons at Colliders: Constraints from cosmology, astrophysics and non-collider experiments

 If annihilations into dark Higgs bosons are responsible for setting the dark matter relic abundance, these processes may still be observable in the present universe through indirect detection experiments.
-Indeed, it has been shown in Refs.~\cite{Ko:2014loa,Ko:2015ioa} that this set-up can in principle fit the $\gamma$-ray Galactic Centre Excess~\cite{Daylan:2014rsa,Fermi-LAT:2017opo} for dark matter masses around $100\,\mathrm{GeV}$.
-However, in the standard set-up with a fermionic dark matter particle, annihilation into a pair of Higgs bosons is a $p$-wave process, meaning that the cross section today is suppressed proportional to the dark matter velocity squared, $v_\text{DM}^2 \sim 10^{-6}$.
+Indeed, it has been shown in Refs.~\cite{Ko:2014loa,Ko:2014gha,Ko:2015ioa} that this set-up can in principle fit the $\gamma$-ray Galactic Centre Excess~\cite{Daylan:2014rsa,Fermi-LAT:2017opo} for dark matter masses around $100\,\mathrm{GeV}$.
+However, in the standard set-up with a fermionic dark matter particle, annihilation into a pair of Higgs bosons is a $p$-wave process, meaning that the cross-section today is suppressed proportional to the dark matter velocity squared, $v_\text{DM}^2 \sim 10^{-6}$.
 Ref.~\cite{Bell:2016fqf} pointed out a promising alternative, namely the $s$-wave process $\text{DM} + \text{DM} \to \phi + Z'$.
 Indeed, if this process is kinematically allowed, one finds strong constraints from Fermi-LAT observations of dwarf spheroidal galaxies~\cite{Fermi-LAT:2015att}.
 Furthermore, Ref.~\cite{An:2016kie} showed that bound-state formation may lift the $p$-wave suppression and lead to strong indirect detection constraints (see also Ref.~\cite{Ko:2019wxq}).
 More complex indirect detection signatures have been discussed in Ref.~\cite{Jodlowski:2021xye}.

-An entirely different avenue to probe dark Higgs bosons is to search for the stochastic gravitational wave background emitted during the phase transition that leads to spontaneous symmetry breaking, which is found to be first-order in parts of the parameter space~\cite{Addazi:2017gpt,Hashino:2018zsi}.
+An entirely different avenue to probe dark Higgs bosons is to search for the stochastic gravitational wave background emitted during the phase transition that leads to spontaneous symmetry breaking~\cite{Athron:2023xlk}, which is found to be first-order in parts of the parameter space~\cite{Addazi:2017gpt,Hashino:2018zsi}.
 Whether or not the resulting signal may be observable with near-future gravitational wave observatories depends on both the strength of the transition as well as on the temperature of the dark sector relative to the SM thermal bath~\cite{Breitbach:2018ddu,Ertas:2021xeh}.
+It was shown in Ref.~\cite{} that in dark Higgs models the peak frequency of the gravitational wave signal is strongly correlated with the DM relic abundance.
 In addition, the phase transition may also lead to the production of dark matter particles through the decay of dark Higgs bosons crossing the bubble walls that separate the two phases, even if $m_\phi \ll m_\text{DM}$~\cite{Azatov:2021ifm}.